 One of the main things remote workers struggle with is the lack of team spirit and culture.

 Luckily, as a remote team manager, there are several things you can do to overcome this challenge - one of them being the adoption of employee recognition ideas.

 How can you do that from afar, you may ask?
-Well, there are more ways than you think.
+Well, there are more creative ways than you think.
 Keep reading to discover seven simple, yet effective remote employee appreciation ideas!

 1. Give Them A Call